 I am a medical anthropologist researching deaf and disabled peoples’ social, moral, religious, and economic practices, with a primary focus on deafness in India.
 Disability as category and experience have become increasingly salient in the international policy arena and in everyday life.
 At the same time, new technologies are emerging that provide possibilities for rendering disability malleable and even making people “normal.”
 In analyzing these phenomena, I ask what the category of disability does and what kinds of disability futures are desired and made possible.
 One of my enduring concerns is the relationship between stigma and value, and in particular the ways that disability enables the creation of different forms of value under late liberalism.
 I also analyze the emergence of new sensory infrastructures that crystallize around technologies such as cochlear implants and the ways that these technologies simultaneously normalize and erase disability.
 Within the broader category of disability, much of my work focuses on deafness as a productive site for interrogating questions of language, personhood, and sociality.
 Through individual and collaborative research and writing endeavors, I have worked to place disability and deafness in anthropological and other scholarly conversations about the state, the senses, and urban planning and development, as examples.

-I have combined my interests in sensory anthropology, medical anthropology, and science and technology studies in my forthcoming second book, Sensory Futures: Cochlear Implants and Sensory Infrastructures in India (Spring 2022, University of Minnesota Press).
+I have combined my interests in sensory anthropology, medical anthropology, and science and technology studies in my second book, Sensory Futures: Cochlear Implants and Sensory Infrastructures in India (2022, University of Minnesota Press), which was awarded the 2023 Rachel Carson Prize by the Society for the Social Studies of Science.
 The research and writing have been supported by a National Science Foundation Science, Technology, and Society Standard Grant (2020-2022) as well as the American Association of University Women (2020-2021) and the University of Chicago Franke Institute for the Humanities (2020-2021).
 The book focuses on both the emergence of public sector programs providing below-poverty-line children with cochlear implantation and the growth of a private implant market in India.
 I draw from interviews with cochlear implant manufacturer employees, Indian government administrators, surgeons and allied health professionals such as audiologists and speech and language therapists, and families as well as participation observation conducted in audiology and therapy clinics, homes, schools, and cochlear implant industry conferences.
 I explore how the Indian state has shifted its focus from the distribution of aids and appliances to the surgical implantation of a sense.
 This shift has demanded that implanted children and their families negotiate relationships of complex dependency upon the Indian state and multinational implant corporations.
 In addition, I argue that while cochlear implantation marks a move by the state to render itself indispensable through implantation within the body, what results are anxious and complex dependencies as the state also becomes dependent on multinational corporations.

 Along with an increase in implantation, there is also now renewed attention paid to Auditory Verbal Therapy (AVT), a therapeutic method based upon isolating the senses and foregrounding audition that first gained popularity in the 1950s onwards in the United States and Europe.
 International AVT practitioners and trainers train Indian therapists, who in turn seek international AVT certification.
 I analyze the kind of sensorium that AVT practitioners desire to create and the formation of sensory infrastructures predicated upon creating listening and speaking “aural” children.
 My book argues that while cochlear implantation renders it increasingly possible to “become normal,” sensory normality has resulted in diminished possibilities for multisensory, multimodal, and multipersonal engagement.
 Families must transform how they relate to their children as well as perform elaborate and sustained maintenance work of senses and devices.